There are several ways to know which version of Matomo (Piwik) you are using:

 Then you can replay this log file in Matomo (Piwik) which will backfill all your data: learn more in this FAQ.

-The second option requires the use of the QueuedTracking plugin with Redis.
+The second option requires the use of the QueuedTracking plugin with MySQL (or Redis).

 - Install and setup QueuedTracking plugin.